 If you are looking for a low carb dessert that not only tastes just like pecan pie but has that same buttery sugary sticky sweet texture, you’ve come to the right place.
 What’s even better is that there is no pie crust to fiddle with and no eggs for those with allergies.
 Yep, it’s an egg-free pecan pie bar recipe… And, also a gluten-free caramel pecan pie bar recipe because the crust is made from nuts, so it’s also grain-free and perfect for those who struggle with Celiac’s disease.

-These Caramel Pecan Pie Squares can be prepared in just 30 minutes and they taste amazing.
+These Caramel Pecan Pie Bars can be prepared in just 30 minutes and they taste amazing.
 Seriously, prepared 30 in minutes!
 It’s just a matter of toasting the pecans while letting the caramel boil on the stove, pressing the crust into the pan, mixing the cooked caramel into the toasted pecans and then pouring the mixture over the crust.
 Pop the whole thing into the oven for 30 minutes and cool.
-That’s it for these amazing little caramel pecan pie squares.
+That’s it for these amazing little caramel pecan pie bars.

 You’re going to love them!
 Just look at the comments!

 These Amazing Low Carb Pecan Pie Bars are 4 net carbs per serving